 How to combat loneliness when living alone

-Living on your own can sometimes be a lifestyle choice, or it might be due to necessity or a culmination of circumstances.
-When living alone, for whatever reason, it can sometimes be difficult to combat a feeling of loneliness and social isolation.
+Living alone can sometimes be a lifestyle choice, or it might be due to necessity or a culmination of circumstances.
+When living alone, for whatever reason, it can sometimes be difficult to combat loneliness and social isolation.

-The adage of being ‘alone in a crowd’ shines a light on the fact that being amongst other people doesn’t mean that you can’t feel lonely at the same time.
+The adage of being ‘alone in a crowd’ highlights the fact that being amongst other people doesn’t mean that you can’t feel lonely at the same time.
 However, when solo home living means limited contact with others, a more profound feeling of disconnection can result.

 The past few months have focused on many people who might not have been affected by it before.
 Various limitations on socializing due to the coronavirus pandemic, either self-imposed or legally mandated, have changed how most of us lead our daily lives.

-For those living on their own, this has brought many challenges for beating the adverse effects of being isolated from everyday social routines.
-Thankfully there are plenty of ways that you can beat this feeling of loneliness even in these unprecedented times.
+For those living alone, this has brought many challenges to beat the adverse effects of isolation from everyday social routines.
+Thankfully, there are plenty of ways to win this feeling of loneliness, even in these unprecedented times.

 Online sociability

-The online world we live in means that there are limitless opportunities to connect with others 24/7.
-The most popular way is by using the platforms with the give-away clue in their name – social media.
+Our online world means limitless opportunities to connect with others 24/7.
+The most popular way is to use the platforms with the give-away clue in their name: social media.

-Facebook became huge on the back of people using it to keep in touch with friends and family.
-It also built on its predecessor ‘Friends Reunited’ by giving people the chance to seek others with whom they have lost contact.
-Other social media sites such as Twitter and Instagram offer different connecting methods, and each attracts its own demographic and fan base.
+Facebook became huge because people used it to keep in touch with friends and family.
+It also built on its predecessor, ‘Friends Reunited,’ by giving people the chance to find others with whom they have lost contact.
+Other social media sites, such as Twitter and Instagram, offer different connecting methods, and each attracts its own demographic and fan base.

-The early days of the internet saw subject-specific forums play a much more significant role.
-Today they still offer excellent opportunities to engage with others who might share your enthusiasm about subjects such as music, movies, TV, cars, cooking, or almost anything else you can imagine.
+In the early days of the internet, subject-specific forums played a much more significant role.
+Today, they still offer excellent opportunities to engage with others who might share your enthusiasm about subjects such as music, movies, TV, cars, cooking, or almost anything else you can imagine.

 Web-based services